LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ## SUMMARY

 Today was a theoretical demonstration of why **samples** can be used to estimate what is happening in the **population**.
 Samples with high **external validity** can do so.
 This is the foundation of inferential statistics - the use of samples to draw conclusions about the population.
 We used **synthetic data** to show why.
 Despite **sampling variability**, the means of the **sampling distribution** demonstrate that it is able to approximate the normal distribution and, therefore, the true population estimates.
 This is further demonstrated by the **central limit theorem**, which clarifies that sample size matters in producing more accurate estimates of the population.
+A nifty fact we could use to interpret results from the normal distribution was the **68-95-99.7 rule**.
 We learned about communicating uncertainty in our data by presenting the standard error (of the mean) and **confidence intervals**.
 These are useful in establishing how accurate our estimates are, because in reality, rarely are the population estimates known.

 <br>